nubolab-ffwd/svelte-fluent/src/routes/docs/tutorial/+page.svelte.md

 ## First steps

-You need to provide your translations to `svelte-fluent` by adding the `FluentProvider` component in your component hierarchy.
+You need to provide your translations to `svelte-fluent` by creating a <ReferenceLink name="SvelteFluent" /> object and initializing the <ReferenceLink name="FluentContext" />.

 In the most basic setup those translations can be defined directly in the code like this: